oscar0urselli/CONNECT/README.md

 I have to much free time, also I wanted to learn more about C#, networking, Arduino and Android.
 All started because I didn't bought a WiFi shield for Arduino (I have an RGB strip inside the case of my PC), so I decided to find an alternative solution (I could buy a new one now, but is less fun).
 Coming soon I will try to use USB OTG so I will be able to communicate with Arduino directly using a smartphone.

 ## Should I use it ?
 No, I mean, I created a public repositories with a MIT license (so you can), but this project has no documentation (good luck figuring out my code).
-There are a lot of bugs or thing to do in a better way, I will try to improve the things.
+There are a lot of bugs or things to do in a better way, I will try to improve the code.
 However, if you want to suggest something, do not esitate.